Year 9 Technology Electives

 In Furniture Product Design, you get to create cool furniture for a client.
 You’ll think about how your design affects the world and how it looks and works.
 You’ll make a plan with drawings and ideas and then build your final product.
 You’ll learn how to use different tools and materials like wood, metal, and even laser cutters!
 If you like being creative and solving problems, this is the perfect subject for you.

 Industrial Product Design

-Students develop practical skills using a range of engineering steels such as mild, stainless and galvanised and aluminium.
-Students will gain understanding of the principles of material manipulation and formation.
-Classes will incorporate the laser cutting technologies, oxyacetylene and spot welding equipment.
+Students develop practical skills using a range of materials.
+Classes will incorporate laser cutting technologies, 3D printer and CAD programs.
 There is an emphasis on workshop / machinery safety, the correct use of hand tools.